DoxaLogosGit/final_mod_pack/README.md

 compatibility.
 For now, mostly the text files for rulesets and metadata are committed to the repo for collaboration.

 #### HOW DO I GET THE WHOLE MOD, SINCE IT'S NOT ALL ON GITHUB?
-You get it from the OpenXcom mod site located [here](http://www.openxcom.com/mod/final-mod-pack)
+You get it from the OpenXcom forums site located [here](https://openxcom.org/forum/index.php/topic,2027.0.html)

 ### WHAT LICENSE IS FMP UNDER?
 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/